-- 2.15 The Air Quality Framework provides us with an extensive list of measures that could be put in place to address poor air quality across the region.
-To make a start on delivery will require a focused list of priorities for collaboration.
-This has been developed into a two year Air Quality Framework Implementation Plan, which will be overseen by an Air Quality Framework Delivery Group (see 2.17 2.19 for more on proposed governance). - 2.16 The measures included in the Framework have been assessed to consider potential impact on addressing air pollution.
-However, it was also important to take into account the views/ expertise of regional stakeholders in prioritising what should be taken forward over the next 2 years.
-This was done at the Framework consultation event on 17th August.
-All the measures were made available for people and a simple prioritisation exercise was undertaken.
-This was then considered alongside input from colleagues in local authorities, TfWM and the Framework prioritisation.
-The result is an Air Quality Framework Implementation Plan, consisting of 9 packages of work and 10 standalone measures.

-- 2.17 In addition to the measures themselves, the consultation also gave participants the opportunity to discuss potential governance for delivery.
-To ensure that the Framework is delivering for the whole WMCA, we will establish an Air Quality Framework Delivery Group.
+- 2.16 The Air Quality Framework provides us with an extensive list of measures that could be put in place to address poor air quality across the region.
+To make a start on delivery a focused list of Framework priorities for collaboration has been developed into a two year Air Quality Framework Implementation Plan, which will be overseen by an Air Quality Framework Delivery Group (see 2.18 2.20 for more on proposed governance). - 2.17 At the Framework consultation event on 17th August all the measures were made available for people and a simple prioritisation exercise was undertaken.
+This was then considered alongside input from colleagues in local authorities, TfWM and the Framework prioritisation to produce the Air Quality Framework Implementation Plan.
+It consists of 9 packages of work and 10 standalone measures.
+The delivery will start with a discrete number of these measures (Section 2.23 below). - 2.18 In addition to the measures themselves, the consultation also gave participants the opportunity to discuss potential governance for delivery.
+To ensure that the Framework is delivering for the whole WMCA area, we will establish an Air Quality Framework Delivery Group.
 This is something that has been flagged in conversations with constituent local authority partners as a helpful route to continue coordination.
-This will also facilitate engagement with air quality partners (as identified in the Environment Act, 2021) as well as bringing additional expertise on board to support different air quality issues that are common to all partners.

-- 2.18 The Framework Delivery Group membership would comprise the 7 constituent local authorities, WMCA and TfWM as well as other relevant partners with a focus on public health, environment, research and innovation.
-Suggestions made through the consultation process include:

-- Public health (Directors of Public Health as well as the UK Health Security Agency),

-- Community group representation

-- A member of the University of Birmingham's WM-Air Team

-- Business representative

-- Birmingham International Airport

-- National Highways

-- National Express/ National Rail

-- West Midlands Fire Service
+This will also facilitate engagement with air quality partners (as identified in the Environment Act, 2021) as well as bringing additional expertise on board to support different air quality issues that are common to all partners. - 2.19 The Framework Delivery Group membership would comprise the 7 constituent local authorities, WMCA and TfWM as well as other relevant partners with a focus on public health, environment, research and innovation.
+Suggestions made through the consultation process include: - Public health (Directors of Public Health as well as the UK Health Security Agency), - Community group representation - A member of the University of Birmingham's WM-Air Team - Business representative - Birmingham International Airport - National Highways - National Express/ National Rail - West Midlands Fire Service

-We would envisage that some of these organisations would be involved in specific task and finish groups (outlined in 2.19 below) rather than as part of the ongoing group.
+We would envisage that some of these organisations would be involved in specific task and finish groups (outlined in 2.20 below) rather than as part of the ongoing group.
 A terms of reference will be established, following approval from the WMCA Board, with a proposal to meet quarterly.

-2.19 The Framework Delivery Group will sit within existing governance in the following way:
+2.20 The Framework Delivery Group will sit within existing governance in the following way: